Davide Casarin: Professional career

 He made his professional debut in Lega Basket Serie A on May 12, 2019, coming off the bench during a win against Brescia Leonessa.
 The 15-year-old scored two points in three minutes.
 He also played two home playoff games against Trento that postseason.

 He was officially promoted to the senior team ahead of the 2019–20 season, although he continued to split time with the under-18 team.
 He made his EuroCup debut on October 1, playing two minutes in a 66–63 defeat to KK Partizan in round one.
 At the age of 16, he became the youngest player in team history to play in a European competition, as well as the 17th youngest player in EuroCup history.
 In round 10, he recorded four points, one rebound, three assists, one steal and one block against Rytas Vilnius.

 On June 24, 2020, the team announced he was returning for an additional year.

 On July 2, 2021, Casarin was sent on loan to Treviso for two years.
 On January 14, 2022, he signed with Scagliera Verona.

+On June 22, 2023, he signed with Umana Reyer Venezia of the Italian Serie A.

+On July 31, 2025, he signed with Vanoli Cremona of the Italian Lega Basket Serie A (LBA).

 National team career

 Junior national teams

 Casarin's first international experience was with the national under-14 team in 2017.
 He played with the national under-15 team at the Trofeo dell'Amicizia in Troyes in 2018.
 That same year, he was named MVP of the U16 Torneo Villa de Íscar in Spain after scoring a game-high 15 points in the championship game win over the host team.
 He also played at the 2019 Bellegarde sur Valserine U16 International Tournament in Bellegarde-sur-Valserine, France.

 Casarin averaged 8.8 points, 2.5 rebounds, 2.3 assists and 1.5 steals across four games at the 2019 FIBA U18 European Championship in Volos, Greece.
 He then played at the 2019 FIBA U16 European Championship on home soil, leading Italy to a bronze medal after averaging 15.5 points, 5.3 rebounds, 4.2 assists and 1.2 steals per game.
 It was Italy's first medal at the competition since 1991, and also meant they would qualify for the Under-17 World Cup in 2020 for their first appearance since 2014.

+Senior national team

+In his senior national team debut on February 26, 2023, Casarin scored 10 points and got 2 steals in 11 minutes in a 72–68 victory over Spain in the 2023 FIBA Basketball World Cup qualification.